scottoffen/pipeforge/README.md

 ### Use Dependency Injection

-The extension method will discover and register all steps for the given `T` context, as well as register an instance of `IPipelineRunner<T>` that can be used injected into services.
+The extension method will discover and register all steps for the given `T` context, as well as register an instance of `IPipelineRunner<T>` that can be injected into services.

 ```csharp
 services.AddPipelineFor<SampleContext>();